 This right here is the cream of the crop of Harley Davidson motorcycles.
 The most expensive one of the lot having the entire range of Project Rushmore enhancements and the brand new Twin-Cooled 1868cc Milwaukee-Eight engine, the largest displacement motor from the American touring king touted as the next great engine revolution.

 The Harley-Davidson’s Custom Vehicle Operations (CVO) Limited is heading to raise the bar for comfort, convenience, power, style, infotainment, craftsmanship and most important of all - confidence.
-With the very best of Harley-Davidson, the CVO Limited is taking the battle of the best V-twin and ultra-luxury of two wheelers to the next level and shoving it in the face of every others vying for this spot.
+With the very best of Harley-Davidson, the CVO Limited is taking the battle of the best V-twin and ultra-luxury of two-wheelers to the next level and shoving it in the face of every other vying for this spot.

 2017 Kawasaki Ninja H2 Carbon